Dwijad/Bitnami-Kafka-Helm-Chart/README.md

     $ tar xf kafka-26.8.5.tgz

 ### SSL
 Create SSL certificates if the broker is intended to listen on SSL.
-This shell script will automate the process of creating SSL certs.
+This [shell script](https://github.com/Dwijad/Bitnami-Kafka-Helm-Chart/blob/main/certs/generate_ssl_cert.sh) will automate the process of creating SSL certs.
+Copy/clone the certs folder and

     $  cd kafka
     $  mkdir -p certs